1. What is stock turnover time and why does it matter?

 1.1 Definition and formula

-1.2 Why it is important
+1.2 Why it matters

 A parked car costs money (financing, space, depreciation)

-2. How to analyze your current rotation
+2. How to analyse your current turnover

 2.1 Key metrics